sandialabs/seat-qgis-plugin/docs/src/modules/shear_stress.rst

   - **shear_stress_risk_layer.tif** :  the risk layer interpolated to the same grid as the output
   - **shear_stress_risk_metric.tif** : A quantified risk metric based on Jones et al. (2018) Equation 7. <https://doi.org/10.3390/en11082036>

-- CSV files: Contain statistics of area changes and mobility classifications.
+CSV files
+""""""""""""
+These files contain statistics of shear stress changes in different areas.
+In these files, latitude and longitude are converted to UTM coordinates and meters from the UTM grid are used as measurements.

-  * The stressor values are binned into 25 bins and the surface area in which that change occurred, the percent of the overall model domain, and number of cells within the stressor is saved to a csv file.
+The stressor values are binned into 25 bins and the surface area in which that change occurred, the percent of the overall model domain, and number of cells within the stressor is saved to a csv file.

-    - Output includes:

       - **shear_stress_difference.csv**
       - **sediment_mobility_difference.csv**
       - **sediment_mobility_classified.csv**
       - **shear_stress_risk_metric.csv**

-    - When a grain size receptor is included, the values are further segmented by unique grain size values.
-    - Output includes:
+Segmented by grain size:

       - **shear_stress_difference_at_sediment_grain_size.csv**
       - **sediment_mobility_difference_at_sediment_grain_size.csv**
       - **sediment_mobility_classified_at_sediment_grain_size.csv**
       - **shear_stress_risk_metric_at_sediment_grain_size**

-    - When a risk layer receptor is included, the values are further segmented by unique risk layer values.
-    - Output includes:
+Segmented with respect to risk layer:

       - **sediment_mobility_difference_at_shear_stress_risk_layer.csv**
       - **shear_stress_risk_metric_at_shear_stress_risk_layer.csv**

-    + Lat/Lon converted to UTM (meter) coordinates for calculation.
-    + UTM remains in the original unit of measure

 Sources